 Insurance implications of solar panels

-It is important that your property-owning customers check before installing solar panels, as it may affect their building insurance policies.
+It is important that customers check before installing solar panels, as it may affect building insurance policies.

-10 questions your customers should ask before installing rooftop solar panels
+10 questions to ask before installing rooftop solar panels

 - Does my chosen vendor have appropriately qualified persons responsible for the PV system design, installation and operation?